Akiba's Trip: Undead & Undressed: Gameplay

 In Akiba's Trip, the player explores Akihabara and strip the clothes off "Synthisters".
-There are different things to do such as buy items from shops, enter maid cafes to eat food and play games, or head to the battle arena to train and increase your rank, eventually being about to fight Antoinette.
-The player character is customizable, with the player able to pick what headgear and clothing to wear, and what walking style and stripping style to use.
-Character models, voices and skin color are unlocked when beating the game, with some being unlocked when finishing the game with certain endings.
-Non-playable characters consist of otakus, tourists, maids and more along with "Synthisters" who can be seen with the mobile app Shion developed which is unlocked later in the game.
-The story is played out as a visual novel where the player gets to choose from three different phrases to say to progress the story.
+There are different things to do such as buy items from shops, enter maid cafes to eat food and play games, or head to the battle arena to train and increase player rank.

+The story is played as a visual novel where the player gets to choose dialogue options to progress the story.
 Certain options will increase the player character's affection level with certain characters that will diverge into different endings for the player to experience.
 A hint system is unlocked when beating the game to ensure that the affection level will increase for the character that the player chooses.

 When initiated into battle, the player chooses what weapon to use.
 The player aims attacks at the lower, middle or upper part of the body to weaken the enemy's clothing, with each body part having their own respective button.
 There is a combo attack when pressing the attack button repeatedly, a forward attack for moving the analog stick forward while attacking, a strong attack for moving the analog stick back while attacking along with an aerial attack and guard attack.
-Guarding dodges all attacks but leaves the player character vulnerable to having their clothes stripped but the player can also counter-attack the "Synthister's" attack or if their clothing is flashing, can counter-strip their clothes.
+Guarding dodges all attacks but leaves the player character vulnerable to having their clothes stripped but the player can also counter-attack the Synthister's attack or if their clothing is flashing, can counter-strip their clothes.
 When the clothes are flashing, the player can hold the attack button to strip the clothes off but if the clothes are not flashing, they can hold the button and then mash it to force strip it.
 The more the player strips a certain type of clothing, the more their strip skill will increase, allowing the clothes not to tear so that they can keep the clothing for inventory.
-If the meter on the top left of the screen is filled and if the player is allied with Shizuku, Touka, Kati, Shion or Nana, they can perform a unison strip, where they do heavy damage to a "Synthister" and cause the other "Synthisters" to be dizzy, stripping them until they are no longer dizzy or the chain strip ends.
+If the meter on the top left of the screen is filled and if the player is allied with Shizuku, Touka, Kati, Shion or Nana, they can perform a unison strip, where they do heavy damage to a Synthister and cause the other Synthisters to be dizzy, stripping them until they are no longer dizzy or the chain strip ends.